Mockova/help/account/settings/profile-settings.rst

    :align: center

-From your profile Settings page, you can:
+From your Profile Settings page, you can:

-* Enter your name, email, and timezone.
+* Enter your name, email, and timezone
-* Change your password.
+* Change your password
-* Choose how often you would like to receive :doc:`Reports </reports/reports>` from Testomato.
+* Choose how often you would like to receive :doc:`Reports </reports/reports>` from Testomato
-* View or regenerate users API Key.
+* View or regenerate users API Key
-* Export all your data.
+* Export all your data
-* Delete your account permanently.
+* Delete your account permanently

 .. image:: profile-settings-page.png
    :alt: Profile Settings Page